-8
+In addition to the above facility, numerous flags describing the status of the jFEX can be read via the slow control interface (see section 8).
+Access points are also provided for signal monitoring, boundary scanning and the use of proprietary FPGA tools such as ChipScope and IBERT.

 ATCA form factor

-The eFEX is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specification.
+The jFEX is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specifications.

-Data formats:
+Data formats

+The formats of the data received and generated by the jFEX have yet to be finalised.
+Those defined here are working assumptions only.

 Input data

-Must be made clear that some of the below are guideline, working assumptions

-The jFEX modules receive data from the electromagnetic and hadronic calorimeters on optical fibres.
-From the electromagnetic calorimeters, 4 each fibre carries the data for two adjacent triggers towers, i.e. an area of 0.2 0.1 ( ). t The Processor FPGAs covering 01do not receive these fibres.
-The corresponding modules receive data from the overlap region on separate fibres. , covering all three layers, onthrees8An increased granularity up to a factor of 4 in the first FCAL layer, provided by the possible FCAL upgrade during LS3, the sFCAL, can be received using spare links on the modules covering the outer regions.
+The jFEX modules receive data from the calorimeters on optical fibres.
+For the region |η| < 2.4 each fibre carries the data for 16 adjacent triggers towers, i.e. an area of 0.4 0.4 ( ).
+The data from the calorimeters within 2.4 < |η| < 3.2 can be sent using one fibre per 0.4 in , due to the coarser granularity of only 12 trigger towers.
+This also leaves spare capacity to include the additional information from the Tile-HEC overlap, which cannot be included in the fibres of the central region.
+The Processor FPGAs covering 0.4 < |η| < 1.2 do not receive these fibres.
+The corresponding modules receive data from the overlap region on separate fibres.
+The complete data from the FCAL, covering all three layers, is carried on three fibres per 0.8 in .
+An increased granularity up to a factor of 4 in the first FCAL layer, provided by the possible FCAL upgrade during LS3, the sFCAL, can be received using spare links on the modules covering the outer η regions.
 An increased granularity by more than a factor 4 would require additional jFEX modules.

-From the hadronic calorimeters, each fibre carries the data for an area of triggers towers of 0.4 0.2 ( ).
 These mappings are independent of the line rate of the optical fibres between 9.6 Gb/s and 12.8 Gb/s.
 The data format and content, however, are dependent upon the line rate within this range.
-For the highest rate of 6.4 Gb/s, the data are encoded as specified below.
-Further study is required to establish the optimal use of any extra bandwidth thus made available.
+For the highest rate of 12.8 Gb/s, the data are encoded as specified below.
+Further study is required to establish the optimal bandwidth.

 The jFEX system will be required to be compatible with tile input data coming from two different systems: in Run 3 it receives them from the TREX; in Run it accepts them from the Tile Cal DPS.
 Due to the option to send BCMUXed data, the required input bandwidth during Run 3 is only about half of the bandwidth required in Run 4.
 Therefore the scenario used for these calculations is always the most demanding: the setup after the Phase-II upgrade.
 This might result in some spare links during Run 3 but has no impact on the design of the jFEX.